 - Fold one of the main pieces in half for inside pocket – will measure 4 x 12

-- Topstitch the folded edge of pocket to keep the layers from shifting.
+- Topstitch the folded edge of the pocket to keep the layers from shifting.

 - Layer Batting, Lining (Right side up) and Pocket with the raw edges at the bottom.
-Pin though all the layers to stop them shifting.
+Pin through all the layers to stop them shifting.

 - After you have marked center – continue to make marks every 1 5/8” to the edges.

 - If you want your crayon roll up to hold more crayons, you can space your marks closer, but not so close that the crayons won't fit!

 - Sew on the marked lines.
 Backstitch a couple of times at the top to make sure the stitches will hold when the crays get pushed in and out.

 - Fold ribbon in half and pin to lining at the center, with the fold on the edge.
 I like to singe the ends of the ribbon with a match to keep them from fraying, or you could use a commercial product like Fray Check.

 - Place remaining piece of main fabric right side down on the lining/pocket/batting piece so that the right sides are together.
 Tuck the ends of the ribbon in one of your pockets so you don’t accidentally sew them and sew a seam ½ around leaving a 3” opening on one side.

 - Turn your roll up right side out and press.
 Topstitch ¼” all the way around and you are finished.